angel-dart/gitbook/guides/writing-a-plugin.md

 * Always need to be well-documented and thoroughly tested.
 * Make sure no other plugin already serves the purpose.
 * Use the provided Angel API's whenever possible.
 This will help your plugin resist breaking change in the future.
-* Try to get it [added to main organization](https://github.com/angel-dart/roadmap/blob/master/CONTRIBUTING.md).
+* Try to get it added to the `angel-dart` organization (ask in the chat).
-* Plugins should generally be small.
+* Plugins should *generally* be small, as they usually serve just one purpose.
-* Plugins should _NEVER_ modify app configuration!!!
+* Plugins are allowed to modify app configuration.
-  * i.e. Do _NOT_ set `app.lazyParseBodies`, `app.storeOriginalBuffer`, etc.
-* Stay away from `req.io` and `res.io` if possible.
-Using these will doom your plugin to a life of only working on HTTP servers.
-Future versions of Angel may be server-agnostic, and this will keep your plugin firmly lodged in the past.
+* Stay away from `req.rawRequest` and `res.rawResponse` if possible.
+This can restrict people from using your plugin on multiple platforms.
-* If your plugin is development-only or production-only, it should automatically configure itself.
-Prefer [`app.isProduction`](https://www.dartdocs.org/documentation/angel_framework/latest/angel_framework/Angel/isProduction.html) to manually checking the environment for `ANGEL_ENV`.
-* Use `req.lazyBody()`, `req.lazyFiles()`, etc. if you are running in an `async` context.
-Otherwise, your plugin may crash applications that lazy-parse request bodies.
-* If you use `req.lazyQuery()`, refrain from using `forceParse`.
-Never force any additional side effects on the user.
+* Avoid checking `app.isProduction`; leave that to user instead.
+* Always use `req.parseBody()` before accessing the request body.

 Finally, your plugin should expose common options in a simple way.
 For example, the \(deprecated\) [compress](https://github.com/angel-dart/compress) plugin has a shortcut function, `gzip`, to set up GZIP compression, whereas for any other codec, you would manually have to specify additional options.

+This can greatly aid readability, as there is simply less text to read in the most common cases.

 ```dart
 main() {